EuclidProtocol/docs/docs/Euclid Smart Contracts/Factory.md

     pub token_in: Token,
     pub token_out: Token,
 }
-// List of user addresses to receive the asset_out pub struct CrossChainUserWithLimit {
-    pub user: CrossChainUser,
-    // A limit to the amount of asset_out to receive for the specified user address. pub limit: Option<Uint128>,
-}

-// The chain unique Id and user address on that chain to receive the tokens. pub struct CrossChainUser {
-    pub chain_uid: ChainUid,
-    pub address: String,
-}

-// The unique Identifier for the chain. pub struct ChainUid(String);

 // The percentage of the fee for platform.
 Specified in basis points ie. 1 = 0.01% 10000 = 100%
 pub struct PartnerFee {